ucum-org/ucum/docs/common-units.md

 ## Download

-The files are available for download from [via GitHub](https://github.com/ucum-org/ucum/tree/master/common-units) and included in the full UCUM package.
+The files are available for [download from GitHub](https://github.com/ucum-org/ucum/tree/master/common-units) and included in the full UCUM package.